ADHDrian/psi-co-mAFiA/README.md

 --classifier_model_dir ${classifiers} \
 --num_jobs 4 \
 --batchsize 128 \
---out_dir ${output}
+--out_dir ${out_dir}
 ```
-Here ${sites} is a bed file specifying the genome / transcriptome coordinates where predictions should be performed.
-It should match the reference that was used for the alignment in step 2.
-To exhaustively generate all the possible sites from a reference, we provide the script [WIP].
+Here `${sites}` is a bed file specifying the genome / transcriptome coordinates where predictions should be performed.
+It should correspond to the reference that was used for the alignment in step 2.
+To exhaustively generate all possible sites covered by the models, we provide the script [WIP].

-The argument "num_jobs" is the number of parallel processes to run on the GPU.
-If you get an out-of-memory error, try to reduce the job number.
+The argument `--num_jobs` is the number of parallel processes to run on the GPU.
+If you get a CUDA out-of-memory error, try to reduce the job number.

-Unless otherwise specified, the output bam file is called "mAFiA.reads.bam" in ${outdir}.
+Unless otherwise specified, the output bam file will be called `mAFiA.reads.bam` in `${out_dir}`.

-## 4. mAFiA site-level prediction
+## 4. Site-level prediction
 Finally, we can aggregate the single-read probabilities to predict site-level stoichiometry.
 ```
 pileup \
---bam_file ${outdir}/mAFiA.reads.bam \
+--bam_file ${out_dir}/mAFiA.reads.bam \
 --sites ${sites} \
 --min_coverage 20 \
---out_dir ${output} \
+--out_dir ${out_dir} \
 --num_jobs 36
 ```
-Here the input bam file should be the tagged bam generated in step 3. ""min_coverage" is the coverage cut-off for sites that should be considered. "num_jobs" are the number of cpu threads available on your computer.
-The output should be a bed file similar to ${sites}, but with the additional columns "coverage", "modRatio", "confidence".
+Here the input bam file should be the tagged bam generated in step 3. `--min_coverage` is the coverage cut-off for sites that should be considered for calculation. `--num_jobs` is the number of CPU threads available on your computer.
+The output is written to `${out_dir}/mAFiA.sites.bed`.
+It should be a bed file similar to `${sites}`, but with the additional columns
+- `coverage`: Number of reads covering the specific site
+- `modRatio`: Ratio of single nucleotides at the site with modification probability ≥0.5
+- `confidence`: Ratio of single nucleotides at the site with modification probability ≥0.75 or <0.25.

+For high-precision measurements, we recommend a minimum coverage of 50 and confidence of 80%.

+The expected outputs of the entire workflow can be found in `${mafia}/example_data/output`.